phax/phive/README.md

 A basic example can be found in the tests at https://github.com/phax/phive/blob/master/phive-xml/src/test/java/com/helger/phive/api/execute/ValidationExecutionManagerFuncTest.java

-## How to validate documents with programmatic rules
+## How to validate documents with declarative rules

 TODO The description of this section needs to be written.
 Please have patience until everything is ready and setup.